mcosovic/FactorGraph.jl/docs/src/man/theoreticalBelief.md

 ---

 ### [Broadcast GBP and Kahan–Babuška algorithm]  (@id kahanGBP)
-The major drawback of the computation-efficient GBP algorithm is sensitivity to numerical errors because of the summation of floating-point numbers, due to possible significant differences in the values of incoming means and variances.
+The major drawback of the broadcast GBP algorithm is sensitivity to numerical errors because of the summation of floating-point numbers, due to possible significant differences in the values of incoming means and variances.
 However, this limitation can be alleviated with a compensated summation algorithm, such as the Kahan summation or the improved Kahan–Babuška algorithm.
 These algorithms increase the complexity of the operations by a constant factor, which means the time complexity of the worst-case remains unaffected.
 More precisely, we do summation that exists in the messages as:
 ```julia-repl
 function kahan(summands, total, epsilon)
     t = total + summands